lisafast/lacnotredame/content/_index.md

 ## [Protect the clean water we enjoy](/water/keepclean/)

 Keep our water clean.
-We've pulled together a handy sheet of tips to share and are delivering them dock to dock this summer of 2018.
+We pulled together a handy sheet of tips to share and delivered them dock to dock in 2019.
 Share them with your renters - binder page version available.

 * [View and print tips to keep our lakes clean](/water/keepclean/) for your family and for your guests.